Published on: June 9, 2017

 Customer data analysis and research are key to understanding traffic on your site and building your strategy.
 But until they’re connected with people and their needs those data points won’t reveal the way forward.

 For example, KinderCare’s “busy mom” persona, Amber, has a lot of key tasks.
-It's emotional.
-It's daunting.
-It's expensive.
-Ryan and his team developed the hypothesis that the way people approach these tasks varies by their mindset.
+It’s emotional.
+It’s daunting.
+It’s expensive.
+With my team, I developed the hypothesis that the way people approach these tasks varies by their mindset.

 Test hypotheses to narrow the field of possible actions

 Your website content offers a well of information about what your users are trying to do—if you apply the right measurement strategies.
 To do this, a Connective DX content strategist scored every page across 10 potential content interests.
-Then, Ryan used customer analytics to track real users’ sessions and began compiling session scores that could indicate potential mindset.
+Then we used customer analytics to track real users’ sessions and began compiling session scores that could indicate potential mindset.